cufyorg/moonkit/README.md

 developer experience is the first priority here in monkt.
 So, the code appears the same, but internally it is not.

-For example, the following code with monkt:
+For example, the following code with mongoose:

 ```typescript
 async function useEntityModel() {